-Johanna Wise is a 500-hr Kripalu Yoga Teacher, certified AcroYoga teacher, and licensed massage therapist.
+Johanna Wise is a 500-hr Kripalu Yoga Teacher, licensed massage therapist, Phoenix Rising yoga therapy practitioner, and certified AcroYoga teacher.
 She has been practicing bodywork since 2003 and teaching yoga since 2005.

 Johanna has studied numerous yoga modalities and lineages, offering classes in therapeutic yoga, vinyasa, partner work, restorative, yin, and pre-natal.
 Johanna also has extensive bodywork training, offering therapeutic and deep tissue massage, trigger point therapy, Positional Therapy, Thai Massage, Prenatal Massage, Myofascial Release, Reflexology, Reiki, Integrated Energy Therapy, Polarity, Aromatherapy and ayurvedic bodywork.

 Johanna's work grows out of the profound impact bodywork and yoga have had on her own life.
 Her intention is to use these practices to help her clients and students experience deep peace, radiant energy, and a joyful, open heart.

 In addition to her private practice, Johanna teaches at Kripalu Center for Yoga and Health and Yoga Great Barrington.
 She is the primary teacher and director of Berkshire AcroYoga, which works in conjunction with Sruti Yoga Center.

 Johanna leads trainings for the Healing Arts staff at Kripalu Center on the Kripalu Approach to Bodywork, integrating yoga philosophy and bodywork for a form of bodywork that is a meditative, heart-opening practice for both giver and receiver.

 Johanna is currently studying to become a yoga therapist.